hartmantis/divvy-chef/README.md

 Requirements
 ============

-This cookbook currently supports an OS X, App Store-derived installation of Divvy.
+This cookbook supports all the current platform and distribution methods offered by the folks behind Divvy (an OS X App Store app and direct site downloads for both OS X and Windows).

-It offers a recipe-based and a resource-based install.
-Use of the resource requires that you open a `mac_app_store` resource prior in your Chef run.
+It offers recipe-based and resource-based installs.
+A resource-based install from the Mac App Store requires an already-open instance of the `mac_app_store` resource.

 Usage
 =====